bartekspitza/MusicWiki/README.md

 </br>
 </br>

-This project might have been the most fun thus far.
-This was the first time I created something that talked to the internet.
-In this case, it communicates with an <a href="https://github.com/bartekspitza/musicwikiapi">API</a> written in Python, Flask, that scrapes the web for information.
-The application itself is written in Swift 4.
+An iOS application written in Swift 4.
+This was the first time I created something that talked to the internet, and that's very cool!.
+It communicates with an <a href="https://github.com/bartekspitza/musicwikiapi">API</a> written in Python, Flask, that scrapes the web for information.
+I consider this project to be one of the most important for my self-learning process.

 ![basic-controls](https://github.com/bartekspitza/Music-Wiki/blob/master/assets/demo.gif?raw=true)